Remote workforce security

-The remote workforce was a mostly pandemic-induced necessity, which didn’t last long to prove its convenience.
-First started as a demand to secure business continuity by all possible tasks transferring to remote employees’ homes, today remote work evolved not just as a precaution from time to time still ‘couch-surfing’ on just another wave of the pandemic.
-The hybrid working model has brought dynamics to a desk-pinned office giving hybrid work environments more flexibility to manage a company workforce and expand possibilities of human resources and skilled talents from all over the world.
+The hybrid working model has brought dynamics to a desk-pinned office, giving hybrid work environments more flexibility to manage a hybrid workforce and expand possibilities of human resources and skilled talents from all over the world.

-Challenges of hybrid work environment
+Challenges of a hybrid work environment

 Loss of sensitive data

-Security threats get triggered by a simple human error or malicious attempt to access and leak sensitive data.
+Security threats get triggered by a simple human error or a malicious attempt to access and leak sensitive data.
 For instance, not working in a dedicated place during working hours but switching workspaces between an office, a coffee shop, and home can lead to undesired events:

-Remote access for hybrid workforce
+Remote access for the hybrid workforce

-Day-to-day operations require employees to access data and share files, connect to on-site IoT devices, and access another user device in case of need of technical support.
+Day-to-day operations require employees to access data and share files, connect to on-site IoT devices, and access another user’s device in case of need for technical support.
 However, without efficient upgrades, legacy infrastructure performance and capacity cannot guarantee sufficient business operation continuity.
 It also puts more workload on admins responsible for ensuring that users within a company network can be trusted to avoid any potential threats, so security measures must increase, too.

-An explicit trust in endpoints accessing a company network with a once-granted entry is among the most significant security vulnerabilities.
-Remote means there is no confidence in how and who someone operates within the network.
+An explicit trust in endpoints accessing a company network with a once-granted access is among the most significant security vulnerabilities.
+Remote means there is no confidence in how and who operates within the network.
+Manual monitoring of user activities is time-consuming, especially when it takes many users, leading to another human error.

 Device security risks